hendrixjoseph/hendrixjoseph.github.io/_posts/2019-08-12-rebrand-part-ii-changing-my-domain-name.md

 I've probably forgotten a link somewhere out there in the world wide web.
 As I find them, I'll update this page.

 Until then, the 301 Permanent Redirect should take care of them.

+> There was more #1 - All talk about how this is a GitHub Page, and I didn't update the link on [the GitHub repo](https://github.com/hendrixjoseph/hendrixjoseph.github.io)!